 Tear Trough Restylane Injections

-Tear trough rejuvenation a non-surgical treatment, is appropriate for some patients with lower eyelid dark circles/dark hollows (also referred to as “tear troughs” or “tear trough defects”).
+Tear trough rejuvenation is a non-surgical aesthetic treatment for patients with lower eyelid dark circles or dark hollows (also referred to as 'tear troughs' or 'tear trough defects').

-In the lower eyelid a weakening of the orbital septum, and in the cheek area (the “mid-face”) a loss of soft tissue volume, tend to accentuate the appearance of the lower bony orbital margin which lies between the lower eyelid and the cheek.
-This also leads to the appearance of lower eyelid fat pockets and together these can lead to a “tear trough” depression, or dark shadow or hollow.
+In the lower eyelid a weakening of the orbital septum, and in the cheek area (the 'mid-face') a loss of soft tissue volume, tend to accentuate the appearance of the lower bony orbital margin which lies between the lower eyelid and the cheek.
+This also leads to the appearance of lower eyelid fat pockets ('eye bags') and together these can lead to a dark shadow or hollow beneath the eyes (a 'tear trough defect').
+The can cause a tired appearance.

-Not all patients who complain of lower eyelid dark circles or lower eyelid dark hollows are suitable for surgical improvement, usually in the form of cosmetic eyelid surgery (a lower eyelid blepharoplasty or eye bag removal).
-The use of Restylane injections offers some patients a less invasive alternative treatment than cosmetic eyelid surgery for their problem as shown in the photographs (see photos).
-Some patients also benefit from Restylane Sub-Q or Juvéderm Voluma injections which help to restore a youthful shape to the face by filling the inner and outer part of the upper cheeks as shown in example 2 (see photos).
-This patient has also undergone anti-wrinkle botulinum toxin injections to her forehead with an improvement in her forehead lines and her brow shape.
-She has not undergone cosmetic eyelid surgery.
+Not all patients who complain of lower eyelid dark circles or lower eyelid dark hollows are suitable for surgical improvement, usually in the form of cosmetic eyelid surgery (a lower eyelid blepharoplasty, eyelid lift or eye bag removal).
+The use of Restylane injections offers some patients a less invasive alternative treatment than cosmetic eyelid surgery for their problem as shown in the photographs below.
+Some patients also benefit from Restylane Sub-Q or Juvéderm Voluma injections which help to restore a youthful shape to the face by filling the inner and outer part of the upper cheeks.

-Although the use of Restylane as a soft tissue filler in other areas of the face is very well established and associated with high patient satisfaction, its use for the management of “tear troughs” (or hollow eyelids or lower eyelid dark circles) and, with Restylane Sub-Q or Juvéderm Voluma, the management of a loss of soft tissue volume in the mid-face, is proving to be a very good new application for many patients.
-The effects of the injections last approximately 6-12 months before repeat injections are required.
-For some patients the effects can last longer.
+Although the use of Restylane as a soft tissue filler in other areas of the face is very well established and associated with high patient satisfaction, its use for the management of 'tear troughs” (or hollow eyelids or lower eyelid dark circles) and, with Restylane Sub-Q or Juvéderm Voluma, the management of a loss of soft tissue volume in the mid-face, has proved to be a very good application for many patients.
+Patients have been undergoing such treatment at Face & Eye for over 7 years.
+The effects of the injections last approximately 12 months before repeat injections are required.
+For many patients the effects can last longer.
+Following a further injection after approximately 12 months, the effects have been seen to last a lot longer for the majority of patients.

 Some patients benefit from a combination of cosmetic eyelid surgery (blepharoplasty) and tear trough injections and/or cheek dermal filler injections.
 Your surgeon will be able to advise about the best option for you.